Office of Institutional Discrimination

 of similarly situated individuals based on their protected class status (i.e. race, color, religion, religious creed, genetics, sex, gender identity,

 sexual orientation, age, national origin, ancestry, veteran or disability status).

 Disparate Impact are policies and practices that are neutral on their face but may have a disparate

 Community members are encouraged to report discrimination to The Office of Institutional Discrimination.
 Reports may be made against a student, against an employee, and against a non-RISD community member.

 Community members have numerous options for reporting and obtaining support by contacting a member of our team.
 Individuals who wish to inform our office of discrimination may report an incident by contacting the following:

 - The Office of Institutional Discrimination + Title IX (email@example.com or titleix.risd.ed)

 Online Report Form:

 Reports may also be made online through our online discrimination report form.
 This form may also be filled out anonymously if you choose to do so.

-The below flow chart is meant to provide a visual representation of our office case management and procedures that apply to cases involving Discriminatory Harassment, Title IX, and Sexual Misconduct for RISD community members.
+The below flow chart is meant to provide a visual representation of our office case management and procedures that apply to cases involving Bias/Discriminatory Harassment, Title IX, and Sexual Misconduct for RISD community members.